mkechagia/Catcher/README.md

 ## EvoSuite analysis (`tools/evosuite/launcher-1.0.sh`)

-See the attached guidelines document for the setting of the parameters and how to launch the tool.
+See the guidelines document for the setting of the parameters and how to launch the tool.

 # Synthesizing stack traces for a new project